Skip to main content

 The effect on the HPG axis is a clear example.
 While some retrospective analyses have explored potential correlations between long-term GLP-1 agonist use and diagnoses of hypogonadism, these findings are not consistently supported by controlled studies, which often show no direct stimulatory or detrimental effect on luteinizing hormone (LH) or follicle-stimulating hormone (FSH) secretion in healthy individuals.

 The predominant clinical outcome is an improvement in gonadal function secondary to metabolic recovery.
-By alleviating the metabolic burden of and reducing systemic inflammation, semaglutide restores a more favorable environment for the HPG axis to function, leading to enhanced endogenous testosterone production in men.
+By alleviating the metabolic burden of insulin resistance and reducing systemic inflammation, semaglutide restores a more favorable environment for the HPG axis to function, leading to enhanced endogenous testosterone production in men.

 Semaglutide’s efficacy is mediated through central nervous system pathways where it signals improved metabolic health to the hypothalamus, thereby permitting the restoration of normal endocrine function.